Themed Entertainment & Animatronics | Mechanical Engineering & Show Programming | Schimmel Engineering

 Full Stack Mech Design → Show Programming

-Themed entertainment demands something most engineering disciplines don't: the ability to work fluently across structural steel, precision motion control, sculptural organic geometry, and creative direction — simultaneously, under budget, and on a deadline.
+Themed entertainment demands the ability to work fluently across structural steel, precision motion control, sculptural organic geometry, and creative direction — simultaneously, under budget, and on a deadline.
 Schimmel Engineering has operated at that intersection across multiple continents and multiple figures.

 Our experience spans the full lifecycle — from the first approximation in SolidWorks Motion Analysis to tuning a PID loop on a live touring figure, to writing the service documentation that keeps it running five years after installation.
 We don't just design figures.
 We've programmed them, installed them, supported them in the field, and watched them fail so we could understand why.